neokt/neokt.github.io/_posts/2017-02-13-topic-modeling-online-petitions.md

 **Production**

 Now that I had the topic landscape for the petitions and a recommender, I wanted to build a dashboard to productionalize these findings.
 A hypothetical dashboard would be integrated with the change.org website, and hence my prototype uses an internal reference - a unique petition ID - to identify petitions.
-I used Flask, Plotly and Cufflinks (a library that enables Plotly charting from a Pandas dataframe) to develop this; I chose Plotly and Cufflinks due to the ability to incorporate interactive charts.
+I used Flask, Plotly and Cufflinks (a library that enables Plotly charting from a Pandas dataframe) to develop the interactive plots.

-My dashboard app is live [here](http://bit.do/changeorg-petition-dashboard)!
-You can try it yourself with petition IDs 8287766 ([Stop abusing chickens](https://www.change.org/p/aramark-stop-abusing-chickens)) or 1508829 [Urge MA legislators to support rape survivor rights](https://www.change.org/p/massachussets-legislators-support-rape-survivor-rights) (tabled on the to do list: to publish a list of compatible petition IDs, titles and links).
+My dashboard app is [live](http://bit.do/changeorg-petition-dashboard)!
+You can try it yourself with petition IDs 8287766 ([Stop abusing chickens](https://www.change.org/p/aramark-stop-abusing-chickens)) or 1508829 ([Urge MA legislators to support rape survivor rights](https://www.change.org/p/massachussets-legislators-support-rape-survivor-rights)).
+Tabled on the to-do list: Publish a list of compatible petition IDs, titles and links.

-Here are a few screenshots of the app; the landing page contains a bubble chart of petition topics representing their frequency and range of success.
+Here are a few screenshots of the app; the landing page contains an interactive bubble chart of petition topics representing their frequency and range of success.

 ![landing page][screenshot1]